India-Belgium Bilateral Relations: New Areas of Focus

 Belgian Company Case Study

 During his visit to Coimbatore, Tamil Nadu, in 2023, Belgian Ambassador Didier Vanderhasselt highlighted the steady increase in Indian exports to Belgium.
-He made these remarks at the launch of a new Global Capability Centre (GCC) by Colruyt Group, a prominent Belgian retailer.
+He made these remarks at the launch of a new Global Capability Center (GCC) by Colruyt Group, a prominent Belgian retailer.
 Belgium, recognized for its strong network of small and medium-sized enterprises, is India’s second-largest trading partner within the European Union.

 Colruyt Group, which already operates a GCC in Hyderabad, opened its second centre in Coimbatore to bolster its digital transformation and strategic initiatives.
 The company views India as a key market for expanding its IT operations and sourcing products for its private label brands.
 Since commencing operations in India in 2007, Colruyt has grown to employ over 700 people, providing a range of IT services.